 Quiscalus quiscula are social birds nesting in colonies of up to two hundred nests.
 They often migrate with other species of blackbirds though our visitors (who’ve come dozens of times) seem to be all grackles.

 There’s a fascinating article on the University of Delaware’s website titled Blackbirds Fly.
 It talks about a mixed super flock of millions of blackbirds – common grackles, red-winged blackbirds, brown-headed cowbirds, and starlings- that choose Churchman’s Marsh, DE, as their winter home.
 Depending on the food source over winter, they’ll travel to Chester County and Lancaster, PA, to feed and then return to the marsh to roost.

-The massive waves of birds recall Alfred Hitchcock’s classic thriller The Birds about millions of birds becoming violent killers of man and beast.
-Common crackles are not considered vicious, although as social as they are, they do defend their nests and attack other birds.
+The massive waves of birds recall Alfred Hitchcock’s classic thriller The Birds, about millions of birds becoming violent killers of man and beast.
+Common crackles are not considered vicious, although as social as they are, they defend their nests and attack other birds.
 I also read they’re inventive foragers, snagging worms from robins, stealing eggs from nests, and scoffing down smaller adult birds.
 They eat almost anything.
-During the breeding time, they feed on mostly insects and other invertebrates like worms and frogs.
+They feed primarily on insects and other invertebrates during breeding, like worms and frogs.
 They also eat mice and small bats.
-Come migration and wintertime; they primarily eat seeds and grains from farm fields.
+Come migration and wintertime, they mainly eat seeds and grains from farm fields.
 They even eat trash.

-Scientists attribute the formation of super flocks as protection against predators.
-By traveling in massive groups, they create “predator confusion,” much like fish that swim in schools.
+Scientists attribute the formation of super flocks to protect against predators.
+Traveling in massive groups creates “predator confusion,” much like fish swimming in schools.
 Indeed, there can be safety in numbers as long as everyone gets along.

 This story is featured in Episode 7 of the Garden Dilemmas Podcast: